 WT Difference on the Inca Trail DECADES OF EXPERTISE ON THE INCA TRAIL Who you travel with makes all the difference in your experience of the Inca Trail.
-We have nearly 40 years of expertise on this legendary trail, and you'll see the difference in every detail of your trip.
+We have more than 40 years of expertise on this legendary trail, and you'll see the difference in every detail of your trip.
 Our itinerary has been honed to perfection, with the very best team of guides, exceptional camps with the finest equipment, and great cuisine.
-5 FULL DAYS ON THE TRAIL-AND PERFECTLY PACED!
-Most companies offer a trek with just four days on the trail (and some just three days), making for long (and rushed!) hiking days.
-Our trip has five full days on trek, allowing you to acclimatize gradually to the altitude.
-You will have four full days at altitude before crossing any high passes, have reasonable wakeup times (no hiking in the dark!), and enjoy well-paced hiking days that give you more time to explore and enjoy the extraordinary Inca ruins along the route.
+OPTIMAL ALTITUDE ACCLIMATIZATION Our itinerary is designed so you have a full four days at altitude before we begin the ascent toward 13,830-foot Warmiwañusqa Pass.
+The first two are spent between 9,110'-11,200' exploring Cusco and the Urubamba Valley.
+Then the first two days of the trek are over moderate rolling countryside, allowing us to continue our acclimatization and get our legs accustomed to the rhythm of trekking while we visit several fascinating Inca sites most hikers miss.
+We find this makes a vast difference to your experience and ability to fully enjoy the wonders of the Inca Trail.
 EXPERT TRIP LEADERS Our Trip Leaders are simply the most qualified on the Inca Trail.
 They are experts in Inca history, with a profound connection to Peru's fascinating traditional culture.
 Our leaders have the wonderful gift for bringing the history and culture to life.
 Along with their skilled knowledge of the trail, they have a deep commitment to your well being in this mountain environment, ensuring your safety and comfort each day and taking care of all the details so you can savor the wonder of the Inca Trail.
-EXCEPTONAL CAMPSITES, WITH TWO NIGHTS IN PRIVATE CAMPS One of reasons our itinerary works so well is that we use our own private campsites, both just outside the park boundary, on the first two nights of the trek.
-Not only does this allow us to improve the timing and logistics of the trek, but it also allows us to provide you with extra amenities on those nights.
-The first camp has wonderful thatched-roof tent chalets featuring twin or king-size beds and en-suite bathrooms with hot showers, a permanent indoor dining facility as well as a wood-fired sauna.
-The second also has indoor toilets and hot showers.
-We enjoy meals inside our dining tent with tables, tablecloths, and chairs with backs-you'll appreciate the difference.
-For camps 3 and 4, our crew hikes ahead of our group to secure the best spots in the national park campsites, with incredible views over the stunning landscape.
+EXCEPTONAL CAMPSITES, WITH TWO NIGHTS IN PRIVATE CAMPS One of the reasons our itinerary works so well is our selection of campsites, including two private sites, both just outside the park boundary.
+The second campsite allows you the luxury of exclusivity with an extensive Inca ruin but a short walk away.
+The first, however, offers much, much more as you'll be provided with comfortable walk-in thatched-roof tent chalets featuring twin or king-size beds and en-suite bathrooms with hot showers.
+It includes a permanent indoor dining facility as well as a wood-fired sauna.
+We secure the best spots in the final two camps, both of which are in the national park and offer incredible views of the stunning mountain landscape.
+We'll enjoy meals inside our dining tent with tables, tablecloths, and chairs with backs-you'll appreciate the difference.
 OVERNIGHT RIGHT AT MACHU PICCHU The Machu Picchu Sanctuary Lodge is the only hotel right at the ruins, and we're one of the very few companies to include a stay here at the end of your trek.
 You'll be right on the doorstep of this magical site, not waiting in line to get on the buses that bring people up from the town below.
 An overnight here is a spectacular way to truly experience Machu Picchu, as we have access to one of the wonders of the world when most visitors and tourist buses have left for the day.